jonathabot/jonathabot/README.md

 * **Living in**: Birigui - SP, Brazil
 * **Stack**: HTML5, CSS3, JavaScript, React, Bootstrap & NodeJS
 * **University**: [@IFSP - Birigui](https://www.bri.ifsp.edu.br/)

-## Curiosities about me

-* I like music production and i have a tons of beats completely done, music to me is everything.
-* My interest in programming went in tumblr era (2014) when we had to learn html and css to build our own themes.
-What an amazing time.
-* I can speak tons of different languages and learning new cultures around the world is my hobby.